Programs and Services

 Our focus is on disrupting the infrastructure of trafficking and supporting survivors in finding safety, regaining stability, setting new goals, and building a hopeful future.
 Innovations HTC is committed to empowering survivors to reclaim their lives and rebuild in a way that fosters long-term healing and success.

-The Healing Journey House:
+Healing Journey Home

 Mariposa Project